gopinathgoud052/DevOps-for-all/README.md

 ## Kubernetes Questions:

- What are Kubernetes architecture components and explain them?
+ 1.What are Kubernetes architecture components and explain them?

- What’s the difference between Master and Worker Node?
+ 2.What’s the difference between Master and Worker Node?

- What are service types?
+ 3.What are service types?

- What’s the difference between deployment vs DaemonSet vs StatfulSet?
+ 4.What’s the difference between deployment vs DaemonSet vs StatfulSet?

- What’s the difference between ReplicaController and ReplicaSet?
+ 5.What’s the difference between ReplicaController and ReplicaSet?

- What is the difference between ReplicaSet and Deployment?
+ 6.What is the difference between ReplicaSet and Deployment?

- How can create a variable for your deployment and how can secure it?
+ 7.How can create a variable for your deployment and how can secure it?

- Is it possible to create multiple containers in one pod?
+ 8.Is it possible to create multiple containers in one pod?

- What’s a Sidecar container?
+ 9.What’s a Sidecar container?

- What’s CustomResourcesDefination (CRD)?
+ 10.What’s CustomResourcesDefination (CRD)?

- What’s kube-proxy?
+ 11.What’s kube-proxy?

- What’s the difference between liveness vs readiness vs startup probes?
+ 12.What’s the difference between liveness vs readiness vs startup probes?

- What’s the operator of the Database?
+ 13.What’s the operator of the Database?

- What are the static pods?
+ 14.What are the static pods?

- What are helm and helm charts?
+ 15.What are helm and helm charts?

- What’s custom resources in K8s?
+ 16.What’s custom resources in K8s?

- What’s the difference between Ingress and IngressPolicy?
+ 17.What’s the difference between Ingress and IngressPolicy?

 General Questions:

- What’s CICD?
+ 1.What’s CICD?

- What’s Jenkins pipeline?
+ 2.What’s Jenkins pipeline?

- What’s Jenkins Master and Slave?
+ 3.What’s Jenkins Master and Slave?

- What’s Jenkins Shared Library?
+ 4.What’s Jenkins Shared Library?

- What’s Java Spring Boot?
+ 5.What’s Java Spring Boot?

- What’s the difference between Rolling Strategy and Blue-Green Strategy?
+ 6.What’s the difference between Rolling Strategy and Blue-Green Strategy?

- What’s SonarQube?
+ 7.What’s SonarQube?

- What’s API?
+ 8.What’s API?

- How can writing a bash script?
+ 9.How can writing a bash script?

- What’s the difference between `awk` vs `sed`?
+ 10.What’s the difference between `awk` vs `sed`?

- How can create variables in Ansible?
+ 11.How can create variables in Ansible?

- What are modules and tasks in Ansible playbook?
+ 12.What are modules and tasks in Ansible playbook?

- Difference between Dynamic Inventory and Multiple Inventory?
+ 13.Difference between Dynamic Inventory and Multiple Inventory?

- What’s the path of ansible configuration?
+ 14.What’s the path of ansible configuration?

- What’s the difference between ansible and chef?
+ 15.What’s the difference between ansible and chef?

- What’s privilege escalation in Ansible?
+ 16.What’s privilege escalation in Ansible?

- What’s Azure DevOps?

- What’s Git forking?
+ 17.What’s Git forking?

- Is it better to fork or clone in Git?
+ 18.Is it better to fork or clone in Git?

- What’s the difference between stateful vs stateless?
+ 19.What’s the difference between stateful vs stateless?

- What’s a message broker?
+ 20.What’s a message broker?
 Or message queue (MQ)

- What’s CDN?
+ 21.What’s CDN?

- What are types of API?
+ 22.What are types of API?

- What is Web APIs ?
+ 23.What is Web APIs ?

- What’s the terraform state?
+ 24.What’s the terraform state?

 ---